Welcome to my Matched Betting Guide where I explain in simple terms exactly how it works and you can start making money from it as soon as possible.

 Read the whole page.
 Have a look at the recommended Matched Betting sites.
 Watch the free training videos and read the instructions.
 You don’t need to do anything with real money until you feel comfortable taking the first step.

 Feel free to send me a message me via my main social media channels if you need any support.
 Remember, no question is too simple or silly.
 If you are unsure of something please ask.

 The very phrase “Matched Betting” can be immediately misleading and possibly off-putting for many people right from the start.

 So, let me make clear from the very beginning.
 Matched Betting is NOT GAMBLING.

-I repeat, it is NOT GAMBLING.
 The intention is to make a profit regardless of the sporting event result.

 A Brief History of Matched Betting

 Matched betting has been around for many years.
 However, only recently, the last couple of years has its popularity really taken off.
 Prior to this, anyone interested in trying out Matched Betting for themselves had to manually find the offers and work out how to do each one.
 It was all very time-consuming.

 However, the recent boom in popularity is all down to new Matched Betting sites making the whole process so much easier for complete beginners to follow.

 The market leader and by far my favourite matched betting site is Profit Accumulator.
 They make the whole process so simple.
 Taking you through your first offers step by step with training videos and very clear instructions.